Key points when claiming for a child's injury or illness

 The claim process for a child's injury will depend on the location and cause of the accident.
 Click the icons below to learn more:

-No win, no fee child injury compensation claims
+Can I make a no win, no fee child injury claim?

 Find out more about how no win, no fee claims work